davidkonrad/suneditor-emojis/README.md

 🚫 | ```'Symbols'``` | 224
 🚀 | ```'Travel & Places'``` | 218

-No browser or reader will ever support the entire scope of unicode, and will never implement each and every unicode emoji <q><em>correct</em></q> or as intended.
-So the plugin will only be able to show emojis the local browser support.
-The plugin automatically detect not supported emojis as well as emojis relying on fallbacks; see the ```showFallbacks``` option to enable browser fallbacks.
+No browser or reader will ever support the entire scope of unicode, and never implement each and every unicode emoji <q><em>correct</em></q> or as intended.
+So the plugin will only be able to display those emojis the local browser support.
+The plugin automatically detects not supported emojis as well as emojis relying on fallbacks; see the ```showFallbacks``` option to enable browser fallbacks.

 ### captions